-In 2018, the government in England (as this is a devolved matter in the UK) made a significant pronouncement on the status of foster carers in
+In 2018, the government in England (as this is a devolved matter in the UK) made a significant pronouncement on the status of foster carers in its publication Fostering Better Outcomes (FBO) (Department for Education (DfE), 2018).

-© The Author(s) 2022.
-Published by Oxford University Press on behalf of The British Association of Social Workers.
-All rights reserved.
-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0/), which permits unrestricted reuse, distribution, and reproduction in any medium, provided the original work is properly cited. its publication Fostering Better Outcomes (FBO) Department for Education (DfE), 2018).
 The two key elements were first, an explicit rejection of the notion that they should be deemed professionals and second, an unequivocal reversion to the term foster parent.
-This represents a very significant historical moment, as the professionalisation of foster care has been a trend (albeit partial and contested) over several decades, whilst the initial terminological change from foster parent to carer dates from the last century (George et al., 2003).
+This represents a very significant historical moment, as the professionalisation of foster care has been a trend (albeit partial and contested) over several decades, while the initial terminological change from foster parent to carer dates from the last century (George et al., 2003).

 In this article, an analysis is offered of the anti-professional turn, exploring the arguments and discursive resources deployed in justifying it.
-FBO was a response to two reports on foster care (but excluding kinship foster care), one by a House of Commons Education Committee (HCEC, 2017a), the other a 'stocktake' commissioned by the government (Narey and Owers, 2018).
-The analysis will be contextualised with reference to the history of professionalisation, relevant stakeholder perspectives, research evidence and international developments, whilst implications will be considered in relation to policy, practice and research.
+FBO was a response to two reports on foster care, one by a House of Commons Education Committee (HCEC, 2017), the other a

+'stocktake' commissioned by the government (Narey and Owers, 2018).
+(It should be noted that the review excluded kinship foster care.)
+The analysis will be contextualised with reference to the history of professionalisation, relevant stakeholder perspectives, research evidence and international developments, while implications will be considered in relation to policy, practice and research.